 Internal condoms do not require a prescription, whereas the cervical cap and diaphragm do

-Remember, CYCLES+SEX is never providing medical diagnosis or recommendations.
+Remember, CYCLES+SEX is never providing medical diagnosis.
 We hope to spark your interest and provide you with tools, questions and resources to bring to your support team and providers so together, you can find what works best for your unique body.

 Research + Contributions by: Jacqueline Gunning, Researcher, Veggie Lover and Women's Health Advocate, CA